claceio/docs/content/blog/appserver.md

 date: 2024-11-07
 ---

-{{< clace-intro >}}
+{{< openrun-intro >}}

 Application Servers can make application deployment easy.
 AppServers do not support all the features of a PaaS solution but that comes with the benefit of zero config deployments.
 Especially for internal tools, AppServers are a great alternative to building a deployment solution on top of Kubernetes.
-Clace is the first AppServer built for use with containers.
+OpenRun is the first AppServer built for use with containers.

 ## What is an Application Server